 NASA Earthdata provides a number of ways for viewing imagery and creating visualizations of data, whether you are interested in natural disasters, land surfaces, water resources, or our oceans.
 Many of these tools provide access to near real-time imagery from some of NASA’s Earth observation missions, allowing for near-real time response to natural and man-made events.

-Interactively browse and download full-resolution, global satellite imagery from over 800 data products from NASA’s Land, Atmosphere Near real-time Capability for EOS (LANCE) and other NASA data providers.
+Interactively browse and download full-resolution, global satellite imagery from over 1000 data products from NASA’s Land, Atmosphere Near real-time Capability for EOS (LANCE) and other NASA data providers.
 Showing the entire Earth as it looks "right now"—or at least as it has looked within the past few hours—Worldview supports time-critical application areas such as wildfire management, air quality measurements, and weather forecasting.
+Geostationary imagery layers are also now available.
+These are provided in ten minute increments for the last 90 days.
+These full disk hemispheric views allow for almost real-time viewing of changes occurring around most of the world.
 Worldview is supported by NASA’s Global Imagery Browse Services (GIBS).

 Worldview Snapshots is a lightweight tool for creating image snapshots from a selection of popular NASA satellite imagery layers.
 Users can preview and download imagery in different band combinations and add overlays on the imagery of active fire detections, coastlines, borders, and roads.
 Worldview Snapshots is ideal for users with low/limited bandwidth access or for users who want to rapidly retrieve georeferenced satellite imagery of the same area each day.